 Lawrie Bond designed his first three-wheeler in 1948.
-His most famous was the Bond Minicar–the longest-lived and most successful of Britain’s minimal motoring cars.
+His most famous, the Bond Minicar, was the longest-lived and most successful of Britain’s minimal motoring cars.
 The replacement for the minicar was the Bond 875.
 It was first publicly announced in August 1965 and production began a year later.
 The 875 was a complete change for Bond; the vehicle was like nothing they had produced before.
 Unlike other Bonds, it was fast–powered by a rear-mounted Hillman imp engine which gave the vehicle a top speed of 80 – 90 mph.
 The fiberglass shell of the 875 consisted of three parts: two bonded together for the main compartment and the other a bolt-on nose-section.
 The aluminum doors were the only non-fiberglass body parts.
 Bond was purchased by Reliant in 1969.
 Being a rival to the Reliant Company’s 3-wheelers, the 875 was an immediate casualty.

 Years of Production: 1965-1970